 Using the UAB WiFi Network

-UAB IT provides a wireless network in support of the academic, research, and administrative work of the UAB community.
-This wireless network serves classrooms, common areas, green spaces, and many other popular areas around campus.
+UAB IT provides a WiFi network in support of the academic, research, and administrative work of the UAB community.
+This WiFi network serves classrooms, common areas, green spaces, and many other popular areas around campus.

 To use this network, you must have a computer with a WiFi network adapter.
 Two WiFi networks will be available as of July 31, 2014:

 - UABStartHere: All users will begin by connecting to this network.
 Upon opening a web browswer, the user will automatically be directed to a Web page where they can choose a list of options.
 UAB students, employees and faculty members will have the option to either configure their WiFi device using QuickConnect or log on to the open UABStartHere network.
 Guests will have the option to register and log on to UABStartHere.

 - UABSecure: This secure network is the preferred network for UAB students, employees and faculty members.
 Users must have a valid BlazerID and password, and have their WiFi device properly configured for this network.
 Instructions for configuring a WiFi device for UABSecure are listed below.